Get Closer to Your HealthTech Buyers by Getting Rid of Technology Bias [Updated]

 You may have heard it before: you’re not the hero of your marketing story, your customer is.
 After all, at the end of the day, your customers are the ones in the trenches of your industry, working to deliver better results for their customers.

 Your marketing messages should instead position your company as a mentor that provides technology to support your customer’s job and drive success.
-While not new, the “customer hero” approach to marketing has not fully taken hold in the B2B technology space; it requires a fundamental change to how you speak to your buyer.
+While not new, the “customer hero” approach to marketing has not fully taken hold in the healthcare space; it requires a fundamental change to how you speak to your buyer

 Simplify ASC understands what it means to make its customer the hero of the ambulatory surgery center (ASC) world.
 The company offers an integrated ASC management platform that streamlines clinical and business workflows for surgery centers.
 But, that’s not the focus of Simplify’s marketing efforts; instead, it’s the nurse administrators who lead the centers.